Vonage/vivid/components/carousel/readme.md

 # vwc-carousel-item

-This component is a carousel
+This component is a carousel's item wrapper

 ## Properties